-Your propane tank may seem like a basic structure serving a simple purpose, however, you’d be surprised to learn that there’s really a lot more to it than meets the eye.
-Upon closer inspection, you’ll notice numerous gauges, valves, and other intricate pieces of apparatus which play an important role in making sure your propane tank operates.
+Your propane tank may seem like a basic structure serving a simple purpose; however, you’d be surprised to learn that there’s really a lot more to it than meets the eye.
+Upon closer inspection, you’ll notice numerous gauges, valves, and other intricate pieces of apparatus that play an important role in making sure your propane tank operates.

 Before we take a look at the technicalities, it’s worth mentioning that there are several clear requirements every tank must meet to be considered compliant.
 A few of these include:

 - Propane Tank Color: your propane tank must be painted with a reflective color

 - Propane Tank Placement: your tank must be located above ground and on level soil

 - Tank Regulator Position: your regulator must be pointed down or protected

 - Propane Tank Nameplate: your tank MUST have a nameplate in order to be filled

 Now that you know the basic requirements for a compliant propane tank, let’s take a look at its individual parts:

 - Service Valve: location where propane converts into vapor to be consumable